yochaigal/newschoolrevolution/_posts/2022-01-17-the-dungeon-game.md

 - **Thief**: 4 HP, Two Daggers (+1 when thrown), lockpicks, +1 to sneaking and thieving actions.
 - **Magic-User**: 3 HP, Staff, Spellbook (4 spells), +1 to magical actions.

+*All adventurers start with a rope, a torch, a bedroll, etc.*

 #### Monsters

 - **Shadow Monster**: n HP, mimics an Adventurer and their HP/abilities/weapons.
 - **Goblin**: 1 HP, Sword, group (+1 to initiative in groups of 3 or more).
 - **Lizardkin**: 2 HP, Sword & Shield, roar (calls other Lizardkin).